Antipurity/conceptual/philosophy.md

+﻿# Guiding principles

+Bullet points are easier to digest than text, so here are guiding principles:

+- Extensible is better than monolithic.
+Many small things on a common base can be created (or learned) gradually, one-by-one; one huge thing is incomprehensible until learned.
+For understanding, this includes intuitive bases present in a mind.

+- Noise before silence.
+Improvement does not regress, so *anything* is better than nothing.
+Moreover, the project can easily be cut short at any time, so better to annoy people with the incomplete than risk it never existing.

+- Separate cleanly.
+The first dozen (PL-level) concepts may seem overly unusual, ambitious, and detached from the current way of doing things; but all that is necessary to fully allow not even knowing about any unused concept.
+(For example, all the complication with access is for this.)

+- The same is worthless.
+Be unique, or do not be.

+- One concept, one way of expressing it.
+Having several ways to define a function is no good; achieve shortness of interface with proper separation.

+- Expressivity before speed.
+Premature optimization is the root of all non-good; it is a collection of concepts, ought to be expressed in a proper framework properly — that framework comes first, and makes building optimization easy.
+Replace "speed"/"optimization" with any concept.

+- Terseness through expressivity.
+The more expressive the design, the simpler it is to use; the less conceptually artificial special cases, the shorter the using code is.

+- Automatic should exactly equal manual.
+If random self-evolution has even the slightest chance to crash or break the system, then it cannot be used.
+Bugs and undefined behavior are to be eliminated.

+- Formalization should exactly equal intuition.
+Code, words, or the mind itself — all made to express the same truth; all targets for implementation.

+- Combine all in one place.
+The existing multitude of inventions is only united by a user's mind now.
+Give them a proper framework to combine in, and the resulting singularity will eat the world it came from.

+- Be self-aware.
+A base implementation is good, a meta-circular one is impressive, but both is immortal.
+Explain every part of yourself perfectly, and that *is* AI — you in a different medium.
+Pattern-matching is more natural with self-awareness.

+- It can always be better.
+Improve, do not simply strive towards an ideal (converge to good).

+- Do not code a lot.
+Apparently.
+This one should probably be dropped.

+Conceptual is a strange and experimental PL to develop.
+It is a half-formed proposal to achieve true AI through creating a conceptual singularity, which is where that strangeness comes from and leads to.

+The rest is uninteresting.

+# The rest

 This document describes the design philosophy behind the Conceptual programming language, and why it exists the way it does.

 # Concepts; purity